What to Plant in June 2024: How to Grow a Successful Garden

 - Set out transplants of Brussels sprouts.
 These will mature for a fall harvest.

-- Plant tomato transplants early this month.
+- Plant tomato transplants in early June.

 - Choose tomato varieties that’ll produce tomatoes before your first frost.